Mosul: 112 civilian bodies pulled from site of coalition airstrike

 US and Iraqi forces have been trying to regain control of Mosul -- Iraq's second-largest city -- from ISIS since October.

 ISIS had a firm grip on Mosul since 2014, but suffered a major blow when Iraqi security forces regained control of eastern Mosul in January.
+But the arduous fight for western Mosul continues.

 Life under ISIS rule